-UPDATE 4-Suspect charged with 5 murders in shotgun attack on Maryland newsroom
+UPDATE 5-Suspect charged with 5 murders in shotgun attack on Maryland newsroom

 He is accused of entering the Capital Gazette office on Thursday afternoon and opening fire through a glass door, hunting for victims and spraying the newsroom with gunfire as reporters hid under their desks and begged for help on social media, police and witnesses said.

 Rob Hiaasen, 59, Wendi Winters, 65, Rebecca Smith, 34, Gerald Fischman, 61, and John McNamara were shot and killed.
-All were journalists except for Smith who was a sales assistant, said William Krampf, acting chief of the Anne Arundel County Police Department.
+All were journalists except for Smith who was a sales assistant, police said.

 The Capital newspaper, part of the Gazette group, published an edition on Friday with photographs of each of the victims and a headline “5 shot dead at The Capital” on its front page.